-Additionally, significant within-industry variation exists, which turns out to be a key source of variation to our empirical tests later.
-Finally, there is a near zero correlation between our industry procurement exposure measure and stock market capitalization (firm size), which confirms that our findings are not driven by the firm size.
+Additionally, significant within-industry variation exists, which is not easily displayed but turns out to be a key source of variation to identify our empirical tests next.
+Finally, there is near-zero correlation between our industry procurement exposure measure and stock market capitalization (firm size), which also helps with our result interpretations later.